 “I just learned of his untimely death.”
 Untimely?
 What does that even mean?
 When is a good time to die?
 I am reminded of a scene from one of the film versions of Dickens’ A Christmas Carol (I never read the actual book) in which one of Scrooge’s creditors is reminding him that it is the anniversary of his partner Jacob Marley’s death.
 He says, “What a shame to have died on Christmas Eve.”
 Ebenezer replies, “That’s as good a day to die as any!”
 He is right, of course.
 Are there certain days and times when people shouldn’t die?
 Death is indiscriminate to time and place.
 “He died before his time.”
 No, he didn’t.
 That was his time, apparently, or else he still would be alive, wouldn‘t he?“

 Similar is the term “premature ejaculation.”
 I come when I’m ready to come.
 How is that premature?
 Am I supposed to wait for you?
 I got my nut, now you get yours!
 My sex partners and I very seldom manage to synchronize our orgasms.
 But… “To go together is blessed, to come together, divine!“ The same can be said of birth expectancy.
 A fetus is not aware of time.
 Some don’t need the standard nine months for complete development, so if the baby is said to be early, it‘s not “premature.”
 When it’s ready to come out, it will.
 And then some need more time.
 So those babies are not “overdue,“ they are just not ready to be born yet.
 A doctor tells the expectant mother exactly when the baby will be due, but he doesn’t know for sure.
 It could be anywhere from 270-279 days from conception, depending on the months involved.
 Nine months is only an average estimate.
 It’s just like when they decide when somebody is going to die.
 “You have six months.“ That’s not their call.
 Every person is different.
+The fatal ailment is not aware of actual time.
+So when six months arrives, the cancer, or whatever, doesn’t say, “All right, time’s up.
+According to your doctor, I’m going to have to kill you now.”

 There is a TV commercial that advises women on what to do about an “unexpected pregnancy.”
 So, “I am ovulating and I let this man ejaculate into me without a condom, but I never expected to get pregnant!”
 Doesn’t that seem a bit naïve?
 A pregnancy can certainly be unwanted, but unexpected?
 That’s like screwing with someone, without any protection, that you know has the clap and not expecting to get infected.
 “She is a victim of a brutal rape.”
-As opposed to the victim of a pleasurable rape?
+As opposed to a pleasurable one?
 The brutality of a sexual assault is what makes it a rape.

 “She has the voice of an angel.“ I realize that that is meant as a compliment, but what is it based on?
 Even if you believe in angels, do you know what they sound like?
 I suppose we like to think that angelic means heavenly and pleasing to the ear.
 But then which angel?
-Are we talking about Whitney Houston or Florence Foster Jenkins?
+Are we talking here about Whitney Houston or Florence Foster Jenkins?
 Do angels actually sing, and if they do, do they all have glorious voices?
 There may be some that don’t sing very well at all.
 So that can be an individual thing like everything else.

 The clichéd simile “quiet as a mouse“ is not valid either.
 Mice are anything but quiet.
 The reason I know when they are on my premises is that I hear them scurrying around and gnawing on things even before I see them.
 “His eyes are bigger than his stomach.”
 Really?
 What is he, some kind of freak extraterrestrial?
 “She’s a party pooper.”
 Eww!
 Keep her away from the dip!